Indoor Air Quality Testing

 - Indoor Air Quality testing for mold and other contaminants.

 - Identify Indoor Air Pollution (IAP) and other environmental risk factors.

 - Recommendation of specific solutions to alleviate the issues.

 - Remediation services to remove mold or bacterial contamination.

 - Final air sampling to insure that the building environment is healthy and the air is clean.

 Suspect a problem?
-We provide air quality testing in New York, New Jersey, Connecticut, Pennsylvania and Massachusetts.
+We provide air quality testing in Manhattan, New York City, New Jersey, Connecticut, Pennsylvania and Massachusetts.